googleinterns/cros-hummingbird/README.md

 A report html file would be generated at under tmp folder, for example, /tmp/output_reports/report_20210824150025.html

-Capture <b>both SCL and SDA data</b> so that all SPEC limitation could be tested.
+Capture both SCL and SDA data so that all SPEC limitation could be tested.
 Either order would be fine.
 The test would only run after both SCL and SDA data are provided.
 Note that only the overlapped region of the two datalines would be analyzed.